 Most entrepreneurs are aware that they should keep consistent and up-to-date documents relating to their business finance.
 But what other documents should you keep and when it’s finally okay to discard them?

 The Income Tax Acts (Also see Corporate Taxation in Singapore) require you as the business owner to keep records that support items relating to business income, credit or deduction on your on your tax return files.
 You should keep such documents until the limitations for that tax return runs out as specified by the IRAS.

-The period of limitations is the time frame the IRAS, or you can revisit a tax return that you filed.
+The period of limitations is the time frame the IRAS, or you can revisit a tax return that you filed (Also see How Accounting Service Reduces Risk of Being Audited by IRAS).
 Sometimes, you may find that you forgot to include important data in your tax files.
 Note that you are allowed to amend your tax return files on condition that you have the right documents to validate your amendments and that all amendments are done within the period of limitation.

 CPF and payroll records

 All CPF and payroll records should be preserved for not less than 5 years after the last quarter of filing.
 Note that the CPF records should include detailed data regarding each employee including their name, CPF number, wages, and more.
 You should also keep all the records of past tax returns you filed and the tax forms that your employees filled when you hired them.

 If your company owns equipment or property, you should preserve all documents relating to that property or equipment for as long as it exists.
 Keep in mind that such records support any amortization, depreciation (Also see Impairment versus Depreciation of Fixed Assets), and depletion deductions or the loss or profits you are likely to incur when disposing of the property.